The King Air 350ER, Turbo Prop Aircraft Charter! These aircraft are more cost effective then private jets!

 CESSNA CARAVAN, Aircraft Charter, Turbo Prop Airplanes, are Propeller Driven Planes!
 They can be Twin Engine or Single Engine!
 Please CONTACT US!

 King Air C90GTx, Aircraft Charter, Turbo Prop Aircraft, can hold up to 8 passengers!

 EPIC E1000, Aircraft Charter, Turbo Props planes are Priced lower then the Private Jets!

-"TURBOPROPS" engines are more reliable and give Aircraft the ability to fly at higher altitudes than piston engines.
-"PIAGGIO AVANTI" Piston aircraft are generally smaller aircraft, seating no more than six passengers, and are well suited for relatively short missions of 300 miles or less.
+Turboprop engines are more reliable and give Aircraft the ability to fly at higher altitudes than piston engines.
+The Turbopro Aircraft are bigger then Piston aircraft, seating more than four passengers, and are well suited for relatively short missions of 300 miles or less.

-"PIAGGIO AVANTI" offer better short runway performance and burn less fuel than jets, meaning lower operating costs and access to many more general aviation airports which may have runways too short to manage jets.
+This means lower operating costs and access to many more general aviation airports which may have runways too short to manage private jets.

 And as piston engines are less powerful than turboprops engines, piston aircraft speeds are generally limited to about 200 mph.

 The Grand Caravan is great for Charter Flights because they can seat up to 8 passengers comfortably.
 Turboprop aircraft can fit all your short-range travel needs.